 Dependable massage guns from trusted brands aren’t cheap.
 As a result, we went looking for affordable Theragun alternatives, with some starting at just $90.
 However, not every cheap massage gun you can find on Amazon is worth buying.
 Whenever a new device becomes popular, a lot of cheap imitations enter the market to capitalize on the trend.
 We saw the same problem with hoverboards a few years ago.
 Once hoverboards become the must-have device, offshore manufacturers and drop-shippers flooded the market with look-a-like products, some of which had a tendency to catch fire unexpectedly.
 Unfortunately, thanks to the popularity of the Theragun and other percussion massagers, you will find a lot of fakes and look-a-likes for sale.

-Theragun makes the best massage guns for sale in 2020, but you have to pay a higher price for premium quality.
-If you can afford the high ticket price tag, this powerful massage gun from trusted brand Theragun is scientifically-calibrated to give you a deep tissue massage that’s worth every penny.
-The foam heads deliver 30 pounds of force to relieve muscle soreness and speed up your warm-up and recovery.
-This premium massage gun has a long-lasting and quiet motor that’s trusted by pro athletes worldwide.
-However, in addition to delivering targeted relief and a long-lasting battery, the Theragun Prime also boasts a user-friendly app and LED screen.
+Therabody makes the best massage guns for sale in 2021, but you have to pay a higher price for premium quality.
+If you can afford the high ticket price tag, this powerful massage gun from trusted brand Therabody is scientifically-calibrated to give you a deep tissue massage that’s worth every penny.
+It’s designed to deliver 60 pounds of no-stall force and has an ergonomic handle as well as four arm positions so you can easily reach anywhere on the body.
+It has two lithium-ion rechargeable batteries that last for 150 minutes each on a full charge, and it easily integrates with a smart app to help you map out and track your recovery.

 Pros: Intense yet soothing power in a range of speeds.
-Two hours of battery runtime.
+300 minutes of battery runtime.
 High-quality attachments.
 The Therabody app is a great value-added perk.

 2. Hypervolt by Hyperice